best pocket knives

 Resharpen using a whetstone at an angle of 15-20 degrees.

-If you are using a grinding wheel always cool it with plenty of water to avoid excessive temperatures.
+Using a grinding wheel, always cool it with plenty of water to avoid excessive temperatures.

 Serrated cut